 To balance the desires of varied recreation groups and users and the biological protection of Environmentally Sensitive Habitat Areas (ESHAs), not all trails will be accessible to off-leash dog recreation during the Pilot Program.
 The trails proposed by Parks for the Pilot Program (Figure 2 and Figure 3) are marked in green and have been chosen because they provide loop experiences for people walking dogs off-leash while avoiding children's play areas and sensitive habitats.
-These trails are also largely located away from ESHA's and other sensitive environmental resources and are typically wide enough to avoid conflicts between park users.
-Any trail designated for off-leash dog recreation and located adjacent to an ESHA will have signage and fencing installed to prevent dogs (and other users) from disturbing habitat and wildlife while still allowing wildlife to freely move throughout the park.
-The trails that are marked in orange will continue to allow dogs on-leash only.
+These trails are also located away from ESHA's and other sensitive environmental resources and are typically wide enough to avoid conflicts between park users.
+The trails that are marked in orange will continue to allow dogs onleash only.